AviatrixSystems/Docs/HowTos/Aviatrix_Account_Azure.rst

 7. In the Select search field, type in “Aviatrix”.
-The Aviatrix Controller (that you created in step 1) app should show up.
+The Aviatrix Controller (that you created in section 2.1) app should show up.
 Select this one and click Select towards to the bottom.

 2.3 – Setup Information for Programmatic Sign in